Updated Aug 15, 2023

 Container elements are great for organizing the content on your form and creating layouts with columns.
-You can also adjust the width of the container and add background colors and images!
+They have some pretty awesome style options as well!

 Add elements to a container